PAIDiPaidThis.com

 Why the price varies so much

-The biggest factor is the tooth itself.
-Front teeth usually have one canal, premolars often have two, and back molars can have three or four, so the private fee climbs with the complexity of the work.
-Whether the case is straightforward or a retreatment of a failed root filling matters too, as does whether a general dentist or an endodontist handles it.
-Specialists charge more but take on the tricky curved or blocked canals that a general dentist might refer on.
-On the NHS none of this changes the price, because the whole course sits in one band.
+The biggest single factor is the tooth itself.
+Front teeth usually have one canal, premolars often have two, and back molars can have three or four, so the private fee climbs with the complexity of the work involved.
+Whether the case is straightforward or a retreatment of a previously failed root filling matters too, and retreatment tends to take longer and cost more.
+Who actually does the work changes the price as well: a general dentist charges one rate, while an endodontist, a specialist in root canal work, charges more but takes on the curved or blocked canals a general dentist might otherwise refer elsewhere.
+The practice itself plays a part too.
+A large corporate chain, an independent high street practice and a specialist referral clinic all set fees differently, and region matters, with prices in London and the South East typically running higher than in other parts of the UK.
+On the NHS none of this changes what you pay, because the whole course of treatment sits in one fixed band regardless of which tooth or how many canals it has.

 How to pay less

-• Ask whether you qualify for NHS treatment, where a root canal is a Band 2 charge and dental care is free for under 18s, pregnant women and some benefit claimants.
+• Check whether you qualify for NHS treatment.
+A root canal there is a Band 2 charge, and dental care is free for under 18s, pregnant women and some benefit claimants, so it is worth confirming before you book privately.

-• Get more than one private quote, since fees for the same tooth vary a lot between practices.
+• Get more than one private quote for the same tooth.
+Fees vary a lot between practices even a short distance apart, so ringing round pays off.

-• Confirm upfront whether a crown is included or billed on top, so the final total does not surprise you.
+• Ask upfront whether a crown is included in the quote or billed separately afterwards, so the total doesn't land on you as a surprise once the root canal is already done.

-• Ask about monthly payment plans or 0 percent finance, which many private practices offer for larger treatments.
+• Ask about monthly payment plans or 0 percent finance.
+Many private practices offer this for larger treatments and it can make a big single bill more manageable.

 Common questions